|

 with sea lions, fur seals and the occasional dolphin.

-Overnight on the Alta.
+Overnight on the Grace.

 Day 12: Galapagos Cruise (Bartolome Island & Santiago